How To Have A Great Handshake

 Yes, even if it’s the horrible tyrant working in accounting that all your colleagues have warned you about.
 Approach them with excitement and openness, and they’ll tell themselves: “Well, look at that.
 This guy is really friendly to me!
 Not like all the other rude people in this place.
 Cool!
 I like him!”

 While your attitude will come across through your handshake, you’re well advised to sweeten the package with your body language and tone of voice, that is, the rest of your nonverbal communication.
 Stand up straight and tall (you’ll automatically start feeling taller, too – which translates to more confidence!), smile like you would smile at your good friend, look into their eyes and strike a joyful tone.
+These nonverbal cues can significantly enhance your overall impression of voice, that is, the rest of your nonverbal communication.
+Stand up straight and tall (you’ll automatically start feeling taller, too – which translates to more confidence!), smile like you would smile at your good friend, look into their eyes and strike a joyful tone.

 Don’t overdo it – you want your energy to be subdued, but for sure all-around positive.
 There’s no reason here to be down or negative.
 There never is – you’re interacting with humans, after all!
 Humans are cool!